 This chapter explains rules for getting your outpatient prescription drugs.
 These are drugs that your provider orders for you that you get from a pharmacy or by mail-order.
 They include drugs covered under Medicare Part D and Medi-Cal.
-Chapter 6 of your Member Handbook tells you what you pay for these drugs.
 Key terms and their definitions appear in alphabetical order in the last chapter of your Member Handbook.